rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 <tr>
 <td>Account Level</td>
 <td>Situation for generic alerts per tenant</td>
-<td>The monitoring agent labels some alerts as "generic".
+<td>The monitoring agent labels some alerts as generic.
 These alerts are grouped together and details about the individual alerts are in listed in the ticket.</td>
 </tr>

 <tr>